-At Briskman, Briskman & Greenberg, we know you have a choice when it comes to selecting a personal injury or workers’ compensation attorney.
-That is why we have created the Briskman guarantee, which is a six-part promise that we make to each of our clients:
+At Briskman, Briskman & Greenberg, we know you have a choice when it comes to selecting a personal injury or workers’ compensation attorney, which is why we adopted the Briskman guarantee.
+The Briskman Guarantee is a six-part promise that we make to each of our clients:

 1. You will receive a free consultation with an experienced attorney.

-3. You will never have to pay a fee unless we can help you obtain compensation for your injuries.
+3. You will never have to pay a fee unless we can win your case.

 4. We will always treat you with courtesy and respect.

-5. We will keep you advised of all significant developments in your case.
+5. We will keep you updated on the status of your case.